Guoliang Village

 Guoliang (郭亮村 (Guōliàng Cūn)) is a village of Tongguan Subdistrict in Wangcheng District, Changsha City, Hunan Province, China.
 The village has an area of 9.1 km2 with rough population of 3,899 in 2016 and it was divided into 37 villagers' groups.
 The village is named after the worker's movement leader Guo Liang.

+The Guoliang Tunnel connects the village to the outside world.